mujahidazamcsm/tgcfwiki/How-to-configure-tgcf-?.md

 - [Article by W3 Schools](https://www.w3schools.io/file/yaml-cheatsheet-syntax)
 - [YouTube video by Nana](https://youtu.be/1uFVr15xDGg?t=73)

+## Where to write

+You may write your configuration in the `tgcf.config.yml` file. (when running on your own computer)

+When you are deploying on a cloud platform where you can't edit files, you may configure tgcf using environment variables.
+The contents of `tgcf.config.yml` can be put inside the environment variable called `TGCF_CONFIG`.
+Read the wiki for platform-specific guides on how to set environment variables in different platforms.

 ## Example Configuration

 Below is an example configuration.
 Don't copy-paste this.
 Understand what each part does.